vizlab-kobe/SmokeRingVis/README.md

       &data04  Viscous_diffusivity = 3.0e-2    /
       &data05  Thermal_diffusivity = 3.0e-2    /
       ```
-    - The visualization method can be changed by modifying the following parameter in the main.f90 file.
+    - The visualization method can be changed by modifying the following parameter in main.f90.
       ```fortran
       80:  insitu_vis = InSituVis( Isosurface ) !
 OrthoSlice, Isosurface, or VolumeRendering
       ```
-    - Several visualization parameters can be specified by modifying the following parameter in the InSituVis.cpp file.
+    - Several visualization parameters can be specified by modifying the following parameter in InSituVis.cpp.
       ```cpp
       13: // Parameters
       14: namespace Params